lukinoway/short-link-meteor-course/readme.md

 # Short Lnk

-this is a short link app created with meteor and react
+this is a short link app created with meteor and react for my udemy course

 ## Authors
 Lukas